rshipp/geodigger/geodigger.md

 for several hours, and finally resumed on Thursday and continued without interruption until the end of the week, a sizeable amount of data might have been collected.
-Without a log, the researcher might assume data was being collected during the entire week, and any analasys performed would be skewed due to the missing data.
-The GeoDigger log accounts for this problem by allowing child classes to write date and timestamped messages to a central log file whenever something of importance occurs in the process of reading from the API.
-Timestamps are added automatically, so child classes only need to call the logging method as `log("message")`.
+Without a log, the researcher might assume data was being collected during the entire week, and any analysis performed would be skewed due to the missing data.
+The GeoDigger log accounts for this problem by allowing child classes to write date and time stamped messages to a central log file whenever something of importance occurs in the process of reading from the API.
+Time stamps are added automatically, so child classes only need to call the logging method as `log("message")`.

 ## Usage